-The Company has incurred significant net operating losses and negative cash flows from operations since inception and had an accumulated deficit of \$158.2 million as of June 30, 2023.
-Historically, the Company has financed its operations primarily through the private placement of equity securities.
-On February 7, 2023, the Company completed its IPO for net proceeds of approximately \$166.7 million, after deducting underwriting discounts and estimated offering costs.
-As of June 30, 2023, the Company had cash, cash equivalents and short-term investments of \$224.6 million.
+The Company has incurred significant net operating losses and negative cash flows from operations since inception and had an accumulated deficit of \$258.6 million as of June 30, 2024.
+Prior to completion of its IPO, the Company has financed its operations primarily through the private placement of equity securities.
+In February 2023, the Company completed its IPO for net proceeds of approximately \$166.7 million, after deducting underwriting discounts and estimated offering costs.
+In October 2023, the Company closed its Private Placement for net proceeds of approximately \$281.5 million after deducting placement agent fees and other private placement expenses.
+In June 2024, the Company closed its Follow-On Offering, including the full exercise of the Underwriters' Option, for net proceeds of approximately \$512.7 million, after deducting underwriting discounts and commissions and estimated offering costs.

-The Company's condensed consolidated financial statements have been prepared on the basis of the Company continuing as a going concern for the next 12 months.
+As of June 30, 2024, the Company had cash, cash equivalents and short-term investments of \$927.1 million.
 Based on its current business plan, the Company believes that its current cash, cash equivalents and short-term investments will be sufficient to fund its projected operations for at least 12 months from the date of the issuance of these condensed consolidated financial statements.